 - Weight Intensity

-- How much the weight affects the self-alignment torque.
+- How much the weight affects the force feedback.

 - Damper Coefficient